dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup/includes/startup56.md

 ## Add configuration at startup from an external assembly

 An <xref:Microsoft.AspNetCore.Hosting.IHostingStartup> implementation allows adding enhancements to an app at startup from an external assembly outside of the app's `Startup` class.
-For more information, see <xref:fundamentals/configuration/platform-specific-configuration>.
+For more information, see <xref:fundamentals/configuration/platform-specific-configuration>. `IHostingStartup` works with <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder>.

 ## Additional resources